some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Service-ID [uint16]: Describes the Service-ID of the Service or Service-Instance the Eventgroup of concern is part of.
+* Service ID [uint16]: Describes the Service ID of the Service or Service-Instance this entry is concerned with.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_116